Tourism statistics - summer season occupancy

 Nights spent by residents and non-residents

-In terms of nights spent by residents (tourists travelling inside their country of residence) staying at hotels and similar establishments, domestic tourism decreased during the 2012 summer season in the European Union (-3.3 %).
+In terms of nights spent by residents staying at hotels and similar accommodation, domestic tourism decreased during the 2013 summer season in the European Union (-0.6 %).

 Net occupancy rates of bed places

-Compared with the same months of the previous year, net occupancy rates of bed places in the European Union decreased by 0.8 percentage points during the 2012 summer season.
-These rates ranged from 28.2 % in Romania and Slovakia (June) to 94.8 % in Cyprus (August) (Table 2).
+Compared with the same months of the previous year, net occupancy rates of bed places in the European Union increased by 0.6 percentage points during the 2013 summer season.
+These rates ranged from 29.0 % in Slovakia (June) to 96.7 % in Croatia (August) (Table 2).

-In most of the countries August was the month with the highest occupancy rates.
-With 94.8 %, 84.0 % and 75.6 % respectively, Cyprus, Malta and Spain were the EU-27 countries with the highest net occupancy rates during their peak summer month (Figure 2).
+August was the month with the highest occupancy rates for all Member States except for Denmark, Estonia, Latvia and Finland where July was the peak month.
+With 96.7 %, 89.7 %, 84.0 % and 81.9 % respectively, Croatia, Cyprus, Malta and Greece were the EU-28 countries with the highest net occupancy rates of bed places during their peak summer month (Figure 2).

 Data sources and availability